merryt/tymerrycom/src/routes/work/att.md

 ### CULTURAL AND COMPETITIVE ANALYSIS

-A Cultural Analysis addresses the Purposes, Practices, and People of an organization and compares them to the Customer Advocacy, Perfect Execution,
+A Cultural Analysis addresses the Purposes, Practices, and People of an organization and compares them to the other companies in the space.

 What is happening internally is only part of the picture — AT&T had spent years growing its relationships with its customers, and with its internal stake holders, but competitors are changing daily.

 It is important to know where you compare to others in the space.

 ### EXPERIENCE VISION